Team DIANA

 Team DIANA in 2014.

-From a technical standpoint, I focused on structural and multibody dynamics analyses of the mobility system using software like Patran/Nastran, Adams e Matlab/Simulink.
+From a technical standpoint, I focused on structural and multibody dynamics analyses of the mobility system using software like Patran/Nastran, Adams and Matlab/Simulink.
 In 2014 I started a fruitful collaboration with MSC Software that led to the development, for instance, of multibody analyses of the AMALIA 3.0 and T0-R0 prototypes.

 Multibody dynamics analysis of the T0-R0 prototype using MSC Adams.